Stone duality and quasi-orbit spaces for generalised C*-inclusions: Further applications and examples

 \begin{corollary} A discrete group~\(G\) is amenable if and only if for every \(G\)\nb-action on a separable \(\Cst\)\nb-algebra~\(A\) the quasi-orbit map \(\varrho\colon \check{B} \to \check{A}/{\sim}\) for the full crossed product \(B\defeq A\rtimes_\alpha G\) is open and surjective. \end{corollary}

 Tensor products of \(\Cst\)\nb-algebras may be modified so that the tensor factors no longer commute.
 A rather general such construction using quantum group coactions on the tensor factors is introduced in~\cite{Meyer-Roy-Woronowicz:Twisted_tensor}.
-Here we examine the simplest case -- the skew-commutative tensor product of \(\Z/2\)\nb-graded \(\Cst\)\nb-algebras where odd elements in the tensor factors anticommute, see \cite{Kasparov:Operator_K}*{§2.6}.
-Our results are rather negative already in this case; that is, nothing beyond the Galois connection property seems to hold in general.
+Here we examine the simplest case -- the skew-commutative tensor product of \(\Z/2\)\nb-graded \(\Cst\)\nb-algebras where odd elements in the tensor factors anticommute (see \cite{Kasparov:Operator_K}*{§2.6}).
+Our results are rather negative already in this case: nothing beyond the Galois adjunction between \(i\) and~\(r\) seems to hold in general.

 \begin{example} Let \(A\) and~\(D\) be \(\Z/2\)\nb-graded \(\Cst\)\nb-algebras with grading involutions \(\alpha,\delta\) and let \(A=A_+\oplus A_-\) and \(D=D_+\oplus D_-\) be the decompositions into even and odd elements, that is, the eigenspaces for \(\alpha\) and~\(\delta\).